 A Data Management Plan is key to managing this influx.
 While other elements such as retention and destruction are also very important, generation is just as important and should be considered by a handful of metrics – scope, purpose, and justification.

 For scope, consider this – should a credit card payment screen also keep the private address of the payee in the system?
 Many would say yes, especially for verification.
 However, is it important to keep the type of browser that was used, the type of computer, and the location of the user who made the purchase?
 Of course not – the scope is much too wide, and leads not only to legal questions, but to data that is simply unnecessary and, frankly, wasteful to process.

-These three questions must be asked, not only for legal purposes, but for ethical reasons as well.
+These three questions must be asked, not only for legal purposes but for ethical reasons as well.
 If the ethical argument does not sway, then the pure numbers argument should.
-One million users with three data fields results in three million points of data.
-If you are collecting just one more point, you’ve added one third of the total data amount on for little or no reason.
+One million users with three data fields result in three million points of data.
+If you are collecting just one more point, you’ve added one-third of the total data amount on for little or no reason.

 Data Retention is the process of keeping generated data in a secure, legal way.
 The problem with data retention is not necessarily in the retention itself – keeping data is pretty simple, and takes only a rudimentary knowledge of data backup procedures and basic hard disk striping to do.
 The problem comes in the legality of it all, and in the fact that not everyone agrees on this legality.

 For instance, in the United States, there are different laws governing data retention given what type of business you run.
 For Internet Service Providers, there’s essentially a carte blanche for data retention – ISPs are private companies, and they’re not legally required to disclose how long they keep data the consumer has decided to push through their system.